The search engine Ecosia uses a portion of its profits to help plant trees.

 As far as we can tell, Ecosia is a legitimate search engine that truly uses a portion of its profits to help plant trees around the world.

-Ecosia was launched in 2009 by Christopher Kroll.
+Ecosia was launched in 2009 by Christian Kroll.
 At the time, the search engine was partnered with the World Wildlife Fund (WWF) and promised to donate “at least 80 percent of its income from sponsored links to WWF’s rainforest protection programme in Brazil’s Juruena-Apui region.”

 WWF announced the partnership in a blog post: